mdn/content/files/en-us/web/security/attacks/clickjacking/index.md

 - The [`frame-ancestors` directive](/en-US/docs/Web/HTTP/CSP#clickjacking_protection) in a [content security policy](/en-US/docs/Web/HTTP/CSP)
 - The {{httpheader("X-Frame-Options")}} response header.

 The `frame-ancestors` directive is a replacement for `X-Frame-Options`.
 By setting `X-Frame-Options` as well as `frame-ancestors`, you can prevent embedding in browsers that don't support `frame-ancestors`.
-However, [browser support for `frame-ancestors` is very good](/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors#browser_compatibility), so this is not a major concern.
+As [browser support for `frame-ancestors` is very good](/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors#browser_compatibility), this is not a major concern.

 If `frame-ancestors` and `X-Frame-Options` are both set, then browsers that support `frame-ancestors` will ignore `X-Frame-Options`.